Passing the CPA exam is one of the fastest ways that accountants can negotiate their way into a dream job.

 The next step is that you will receive an Authorization To Test (ATT) from your state.

 Next, once you have paid for your first section, you will receive a Notice To Schedule (NTS).

 With your NTS, you are then able to schedule your first exam at a Prometric testing centre and the fun begins!

 The next step is to sit for each exam and then finally, you will receive your scores from NASBA or your state board of Accountancy.

 Taking the CPA exam is not a walk in the park for most accountants.
 It will require hundreds of hours and your complete focus.
 If you are working full time and have a family it will challenge your time management even more.

 You need to work smarter, not harder.

-In order to mentally prepare for the CPA exam, you need to understand that failing the CPA exam is by design.
-If it were an easy exam with a 90%+ pass rate then the value of the license wouldn’t come with the respect and prestige that it holds today.
+To mentally prepare for the CPA exam, you need to understand that failing the CPA exam is by design.
+If it were an easy exam with a 90%+ pass rate than the value of the license wouldn’t come with the respect and prestige that it holds today.

 By making the exam very time consuming and very mentally draining, the AICPA is creating a similar experience of what a CPA is going to experience during a busy season.
 It will also filter out the accountants not willing to put everything they have into passing the exam.

 It is Darwin’s survival of the fittest at its best.